CiscoDevIoT/gateway-python-sdk/README.md

 ### Gateway
 #### Constructor
 ```
-Gateway(name, deviot_server, connector_server, kind="device", account="")
+Gateway(name, deviot_server="deviot.cisco.com", connector_server="deviot.cisco.com:18883", kind="device", account="")
 ```
 The Gateway() constructor takes the following arguments:
 **name**
 The unique name of a gateway
 **deviot_server**
 The address for the DevIoT server.
+The default value is 'deviot.cisco.com'.
 It does not need to add the protocol.
 The default protocol is HTTPS(secure connection).
-The public DevIoT server address is 'deviot.cisco.com'
 **connector_server**
 The address for the MQTT server.
+The default value is 'deviot.cisco.com:18883'.
 It does not need to add the protcol.
 The default protocol is TCP(unsecure connection) and the default port number is 1883.
-The public MQTT server address is 'deviot.cisco.com:18883'
 **kind**
 The kind of a gateway
 **account**